jtobin/jtobin.github.io/_posts/2015-12-02-sorting-with-style.md

 The code is eminently clean and faithful to the high-level algorithm
 description: first recursively divide a collection into smaller subcollections
-- via a binary tree and 'unfolder' - and then recursively sort and merge the subcollections to reconstruct the (now sorted) original one - via 'folder'.
+- via a binary tree and `unfolder` - and then recursively sort and merge the subcollections to reconstruct the (now sorted) original one - via `folder`.

 A version of this post originally appeared on the [Fugue blog](https://blog.fugue.co/).